john-does-it/email-signature-generator/README.md

 ## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+Feel free to submit a Pull Request

 ## Contact